-Direct interest Reasonably likely that your benefits, obligations, opportunities or circumstances will be dir altered.
+Direct interest Reasonably likely that your benefits, obligations, opportunities or circumstances will be directly altered.
 Reasonably likely you receive a direct benefit or loss measurable in financial terms.
-You have, or you together with a member(s) of your family have, a controlling interest in a comp club, organisation or other body that has a direct interest.
-Close association A member of your family has a direct or indirect interest.
-A member of your household has a direct or indirect interest.
+You have, or you together with a member(s) of your family have, a controlling interest in a company, club, organisation or other body that has a direct interest.
+Close association A member of your family has a direct or indirect interest. association A member of your household has a direct or indirect interest.
 A relative has a direct interest.
-Indirect Financial Interest Reasonably likely you receive a direct benefit or loss measurable in financial terms, resulting fro change to another person's interests.
-Holding shares in a company or body that has a direct interest (subject to a threshold - \$10,000 v of shares if the company shares on issue exceed \$10 million).
-When a person with a direct interest owes you money, or you owe money to a person with a d interest.
+Indirect Financial Interest Reasonably likely you receive a direct benefit or loss measurable in financial terms, resulting from a change to another person's interests. merest Holding shares in a company or body that has a direct interest (subject to a threshold - \$10,000 value of shares if the company shares on issue exceed \$10 million).
+When a person with a direct interest owes you money, or you owe money to a person with a direct interest.
 Conflict of Duty Manager or member of the governing body of an organisation with a direct interest.
-Daty Partner, consultant, contractor, agent or employee of a person, company or organisation with a d interest.
+Partner, consultant, contractor, agent or employee of a person, company or organisation with a direct interest.
 Trustee or beneficiary of a person with a direct interest.
 Past dealings in relation to the matter as a duty to another person or body.
 Applicable Gift Election donations valued at or above \$500 in the previous five years.
-Oiit Other gifts valued at or above \$500 over a five-year period excluding reasonable hospitality recewhen attending functions in an official Council capacity.
+Other gifts valued at or above \$500 over a five-year period excluding reasonable hospitality received when attending functions in an official Council capacity.
 A gift received within the 12 months preceding the date of you becoming a Councillor.
-Party to a matter Initiated or became party to civil proceedings in relation to the matter.
-Impact on Residential Amenity Reasonably likely that your residential amenity will be directly altered.
-Conflicting with Public Duty Your personal interest is in conflict with your public duty as a Councillor in relation to a ma Application needs to be made to the Council/Delegated Committee to be exempted from voting.
-(Council/Delegated Committee cannot reasonably withhold its consent)
+Party to a Initiated or became party to civil proceedings in relation to the matter Impact on Residential Amenity Residential Conflicting with Public Duty Your personal interest is in conflict with your public duty as a Councillor in relation to a matter.
+Application needs to be made to the Council/Delegated Committee to be exempted from voting.
+(The Council/Delegated Committee cannot reasonably withhold its consent)